Disability & Pleasure

-Silc Arts on etsy designed a dildo mount silicone handle to use in people that cannot grip to insert or bend to pop a toy in.
+Silc Arts on Etsy designed a dildo mount silicone handle to use for people that cannot grip to insert or bend to pop a toy in.
 The handle is smooth and is easy to grip in place

 For you lovely penis owners here is a vibrating sleeve with a difference.